danielmichaels/danielms/content/retrospectives/2021/04/index.md

 I originally thought.
 Having to word things carefully has been great for my communication skills - especially as our society's attention spans continue to rapidly decrease.
-It serves as my primary marketing platform for [Mudmap] at the moment as well - this will need to be constantly adjusted as time goes on.
+It serves as my primary marketing platform for [Mudmap] at the moment as well - something that will need to be adjusted as time goes on.
 This makes it an important skill to refine and work on which is why I am investing in it.